Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 ##### vpn-100-sink

 This port group will be used to service the LAN facing interface of the EC2 Sink Edge.
-This port group will also be utilized to service ips through DHCP from the Sink Edge.
+This port group will also be utilized to service IPs through DHCP from the Sink Edge.
 The Data Sink Client will have a connection to this port group in order to utilize the SD WAN Fabric to, as the name implies, be the RX point of reception of the data that will be used to analyze the Network Performance.

 1. Click on the `Add port group` button.
 2. Name the new port group `vpn-100-source`, or whatever the naming scheme dictates.